Is TikTok Safe to Use?

 Concerns Over Safety for Children

-Outside of data collection, there have been reports where the platforms have been used to target underage girls.
+Outside of data collection, there have been reports where the platform has been used to target underage girls.
 It’s scary – perhaps more than anything else about TikTok.
 The implications of predators using the app to target minors is backed by evidence.

 In 2019, the Federal Trade Commission(FTC) hit TikTok with a $5.7 million penalty over failure to comply with COPPA.
 The Children’s Online Privacy Protection Act (COPPA) is a law that protects the privacy of users below the age of 13.
 It directs services to ensure parental consent before collecting data of such users.
 The case concluded that Musical.ly (now known at TikTok) failed to follow protocol despite knowing many of its users were under the legal age.